kopecmaciej/fox-reader/README.md

 ![Voice List](assets/voice_list.png)

 ## Prerequisites
 - GTK4 and its development libraries
+- Rust toolchain (building from source)
-- Speech Dispatcher (optional)
+- Speech Dispatcher for reading via spd-say or browser (optional)
-- Pdfium (optional - if missing will be installed)
+- Pdfium for Pdf Reader (optional - if missing will be installed)
-- Rust toolchain (for building from source)
+- Whisper model for AI Chat (optional - if missing will be installed)

 ## Installation